Samuel Orr

-Samuel Orr (July 11, 1890 – August 29, 1981) was a socialist politician from New York City best remembered for being one of the five elected members of the Socialist Party of America expelled by the New York State Assembly during the First Red Scare in 1920.
+Samuel Orr (July 11, 1890 – August 29, 1981) was a Polish-American socialist politician from New York City best remembered for being one of the five elected members of the Socialist Party of America expelled by the New York State Assembly during the First Red Scare in 1920.

 Biography

 Early years

 Orr was born on July 11, 1890, in the town of Rajgród, then a part of Russian-occupied Poland.
 His family moved to the United States in 1891.
 Orr graduated from the New York University School of Law and practiced law, including time at the firm of Benjamin N. Cardozo and Nathan Bijur.